yannh/dashboardOS/README.md

 You can download the latest version [here](https://github.com/yannh/dashboardOS/releases).
 Download the latest zip file, extract it, and burn it to a microSD card using dd or bmaptool.

+## Configure WIFI

+Open the file "wpa\_supplicant.conf" in the boot partition, uncomment all lines and fill in your SSID and password.

 ## How to build

 Being a fork of Raspberry Pi's [Pi-Gen](https://github.com/RPi-Distro/pi-gen), it uses the same build system.
 Stages 0-2 have been slightly adapted, and: